davde-ms/ESU-activation-with-ARC/README.md

 > **Note: license creation will be skipped if Arc agent version is lower than 1.34 since it is the minimum required version that is able to push the ESU activation to servers.
 Upgrade your ARC agent(s), run the Azure Graph Explorer query again and then rerun the script to process the newly upgraded servers.**

 The creation of the CSV file can be done in 2 ways:
-- **manually** (by providing the required information in the CSV file).
+- **Manually** (by providing the required information in the CSV file).
 Here are the columns that have to be present in the CSV file:
     - Name: the name of the ESU license that will be created (usually matches a server name but not mandatory if you plan on using ESU licenses to cover multiple servers).
     - IsVirtual: a value that indicates if the server is virtual or not, set is to **Virtual** for VMs or **Physical** for physical servers.
     > **Note:** The IsVirtual column is only used to determine the type of core that is going to be assigned to the license.
 You usually will almost always use vCore licenses unless you are covering physical servers.
     - Cores: the number of cores of the VM or physical server.
     - AgentVersion: the version of the Azure ARC agent installed on the server.
 This information can be retrieved from the Azure portal or by running the [Azure Graph Explorer query](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-overview) mentioned below.

-- **automatically** (by running the following [Azure Graph Explorer query](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-overview) and saving its output to a CSV):
+- **Automatically** (by running the following [Azure Graph Explorer query](https://learn.microsoft.com/en-us/graph/graph-explorer/graph-explorer-overview) and saving its output to a CSV):

     Resources
     | where type == 'microsoft.hybridcompute/machines'